vvhitedog/spectavi/README.md

 ## Dependencies

 This library is meant to be as self-contained as possible.
 However, some algorithms that give good results (ex.
-SIFT or approximate NN) are complex enough that they fall outside the scope of the purpose of this project (which is to elucidate,) but would be folly to overlook.
+SIFT) are complex enough that they fall outside the scope of the purpose of this project (which is to elucidate,) but would be folly to overlook.
 In cases like this, external projects which have high-quality implementations are linked as dependencies of